 Q. Do letters of reference have to go through the CAS?

 A. No. Letters of reference do not have to be sent to the CAS.
-We do advise that if you are applying to more than one school to utilize the service; however, we do allow letters to be sent directly to the Office of Admissions from the individual writing the recommendation.
-All letters received must be on letterhead with a full return address containing the contact person’s information.
+We do advise that if you are applying to more than one school to utilize the service; however, we do allow letters to be sent directly to the Admissions Office from the individual writing the recommendation.
+All letters received must be on letterhead with a full return address containing the recommendor’s contact information.
 Letters must also contain an original signature or they will not be processed.
 Recommendation letters received via email will not be accepted.
-Letters can be mailed to the Admissions Office at 516 Drayton Street, Savannah, GA 31401.
+Letters can be mailed to the Savannah Law School Admissions Office at 516 Drayton Street, Savannah, GA 31401.